kreait/firebase-php/docs/cloud-messaging.rst

     // You can copy and paste an emoji directly into you source code
     $text = "This is an emoji 😀";

-    // This only works in PHP ^7.0, double quotes are required
     $text = "This is an emoji \u{1F600}";